tagspaces/documentation/docs/extensions/ebook-viewer.md

 ## Features

 - Previewing files in EPUB format
-- Automatically switch to two-fold mode by sufficient width
+- Automatically switches to two-page mode when the window is wide enough
 - Readability options, for changing font type and adjusting line spacing and text size

 <CenteredImage